stride3d/stride-docs/en/manual/assets/index.md

 In short:
 * **Resources** - raw data files (`.png`, `.wav`, `.fbx`)
-* **Assets** - an element that can be used in a game.
+* **Assets** - usable elements in the game.
 They can use resource files and contain additional properties.

 ## Location of assets and resources